Tickets and Enforcement

 Rules and Regulations

 You are now able to pay your parking citations online.
-You may also pay your parking citations in person at the Parking Services office located at 1 KSU Parking Garage at the corner of 17th and Anderson or by depositing it into any of the yellow misuse fees boxes located at various locations in meter lots.
+You may also pay your parking citations in person at the Parking Services office located at 706 N. Martin Luther King Jr. Drive in the KSU Parking Garage or by depositing it into any of the yellow payment boxes located at various locations noted on the parking map http://www.k-state.edu/parking/CampusMap.pdf by the green dollar signs.
 Hours of operation are from 7:30 a.m. to 5 p.m.
 Monday through Friday.

 The KSU Parking Citations Appeals Board (PCAB) was established by the University to review the validity of violation notices when a review is requested by the violator.
 The procedures are:

-- An Appeals Form must be completed, filed, reviewed, and recorded at Parking Services by the close of business on the fourteenth day after the issuance of the violation Notice.
+- An Appeals Form must be completed and submitted online https://ksu.t2hosted.com/Account/Portal by the close of business on the fourteenth day after the issuance of the violation Notice.
 PCAB may uphold or dismiss the violation.
 Paid tickets may not be appealed.
 Appeals made after fourteen (14) days from the date of the violation will not be accepted.

 - All actions of PCAB are final.